-17. Revision of these arrangements
+13. Revision of these arrangements

-The Council may by resolution agree to amend these arrangements and has delegated to the Chair of the Hearings Panel (and the Chair of the Review Panel in cases where there is a review), the right to depart from these arrangements where they consider that it is expedient to do so in order to secure the effective and fair consideration of any matter.
+The Council may by resolution agree to amend these arrangements and has delegated to the Chair of the Hearings Panel the right to depart from these arrangements where they consider that it is expedient to do so in order to secure the effective and fair consideration of any matter.